 Boris Reitschuster: At one time, not so long ago, you yourself wanted to run for president of the Russian Federation.
 You were prevented from doing so.
 Now we see Ksenia Sobchak running.
-My opinion is that this is a “Potemkin village” candidate and that she participates in a political circus. ( A “Potemkin village” is any construction (literal or figurative) built solely to deceive others into thinking that a situation is better than it really is — translator).
+My opinion is that this is a “Potemkin village” candidate and that she participates in a political circus. ( A “Potemkin village” is any construction -- literal or figurative -- built solely to deceive others into thinking that a situation is better than it really is — A.O.).
 I am very interested to know how you view this candidate.

 Vladimir Bukovsky: The aim of my participation was not to become elected.
 We understood perfectly well that nobody was going to register me as a candidate.
 There were more than enough technical legal hitches to prevent me from this, including my dual citizenship.
 So none of us viewed this seriously.
 I made use of this opportunity to conduct our campaigns, such as the campaign in support of political prisoners and against political abuse of psychiatry, and so on, as well as to help the democratic wing to unite.
 These were my goals.
 And I knew from the very start that they wouldn't let me register as a candidate.
 I'll tell you more: If there was one chance in a million that they would register me, I wouldn't have agreed to do this.

 Vladimir Bukovsky: Now regarding Sobchak, today it doesn't matter one bit who is running and who is not running.
 The mechanism of these so-called elections has been perfected to the degree where you -- like Caligula -- could let a horse run, and the horse would get elected.
 So this is none of our concern.
 This is their problem.
 And Sobchak is doing this out of curiosity.
 She -- evidently -- is very much interested in politics and wants to play a role in it.
 So let her do it.
 Nobody is preventing her from doing this.